 But of course, solar doesn’t cost $80,000, and it certainly doesn’t cost $400,000!

-In fact, you could spend a fraction of $80,000 and not only get a top of the range 10kW system, but you could also get battery storage with blackout protection, so no matter what happens out there in the world, you can keep the lights on, the modem on, the phones charged, Netflix running and whatever else you need to keep running when the grid goes down, whether from another stormy summer like we just had or a zombie apocalypse.
+In fact, you could spend a fraction of $80,000 and not only get a top-of-the-range 10kW system, but you could also get battery storage with blackout protection, so no matter what happens out there in the world, you can keep the lights on, the modem on, the phones charged, Netflix running and whatever else you need when the grid goes down, whether from big summer storms like we have seen in recent years, or a zombie apocalypse.